 Familiarize yourself with the specific rules that your health plan has regarding complaints.
 If you don’t have a copy of these rules handy, contact your plan and ask them about complaint guidelines.

-If you’ve filed your complaint according to your plan’s rules and you feel as if your concerns haven’t been satisfactorily addressed, you can call Medicare directly to speak with a representative.
+If you’ve filed your complaint according to your plan’s rules and feel your concerns haven’t been satisfactorily addressed, you can call Medicare directly to speak with a representative.

 In addition to consulting with the rep about your complaint, you should ask them to forward it to the Medicare Ombudsman’s office.
 This office exists to field complaints and inquiries and resolve them to the beneficiary’s satisfaction.